 The site is very popular with the locals.
 While I was there a wedding couple were being photographed in the grounds, while groups of people were strolling along enjoying the sunshine (which made a nice change).
 It is a very pretty place and I expect just a little bit creepy at night. .

 Sadly though, graffiti exists on some of the stonework, and I am sure that somewhere in these ruins there may be the local monastic equivalent of “Kilroy was here” scratched in Latin.
 I know what the Abbey looks like today, but what did it look like in the late 13th century?
-An artists impression does exists as below.
+An artists impression does exist as below.

-It does not seem to be an elaborate structure, however, the craftsmanship of the building is very evident in the ruins that are that are left.
+It does not seem to be an elaborate structure, however, the craftsmanship of the building is very evident in the ruins that are left.
 The stone is not a local product either, and may have come from France or the Isle of Wight.
 When Henry VIII suppressed the abbey in 1536, the monastic life came to an end.

 The buildings were then granted to Sir William Paulet, the first Marquess of Winchester.
 He converted the abbey into his own country mansion.
 Using much of the original buildings, his additions were built mostly in brick and were removed in the 19th century.